dmcallas/cryptogram/README.md

 `make`, which may be either `make` or `nmake`.
 You should be able to use Mingw32 or VC++ to compile.

+#### Runtime Libraries

-Note that regardless of the compilation method, you will need to have Qt libraries installed on the Windows system the program is run on.
+Note that if you do not make a static build, you will need to have Qt libraries installed on the Windows system the program is run on.

 ### Comiling For Mac